The Village Hall

 The Hall on Norwich Road – Postcode IP20 0BD – was originally constructed in 1924 and although extended and refurbished at various times (the Bar was added in 1993 and the Games Room in 2004) it has retained much of its original character and is well used by residents of the village.

-A further phase of improvement is now complete.
-Another extension has replaced the old community bus garage at the south end of the hall.
+A recent further phase of improvement has provided another extension and replaced the old community bus garage at the south end of the hall.
 It provides another room for meetings and greatly improved facilities behind the stage.

 How it is run?

-The hall is a registered charity (1031442) for the benefit of the residents of Denton.
+The hall is a registered charity (No. 1031442) for the benefit of the residents of Denton.
 There is a Management Committee, made up of volunteers, which is responsible for running the building and facilitating the activities that take place within it.